 Written policy, procedure, and practice provide for regular meetings between the Sheriff, facility administrator, or designee and all department heads.
 There is formal documentation that such meetings are conducted at least monthly.

+Comment: None.
+Protocol: Written policy and procedure.
 Documentation: Staff meeting minutes/notes.